-Additional Cleaning Notes: Note that if an animal has a bit of vomit, blood or feces on the walls of the cage you can use a washcloth to clean it (if needed you may spray a washcloth with a bit of Accel).
+Additional Cleaning Notes: If an animal has a bit of vomit, blood or feces on the walls of the cage you can use a washcloth to clean it (if needed you may spray a washcloth with a bit of Accel).
 If an animal has excessively painted their kennel with vomit, feces or discharge, a thorough cleaning will be necessary.
 Check in with a staff member before beginning such an intensive cleaning.
-If staff give you permission, place the cat in a carrier, or dog in a separate run, and wipe their cage with bleach and cool water.
+If staff give you permission, place the cat in a carrier or empty cage; tie the dog or place in a separate run and wipe their cage with a mixture of bleach and water.
 Paper the cage, refresh water bowl and return kennel accessories.
-Place used cat carriers into the dunk tank in the Intake department before re-use.
+Place used cat carriers by the lift so they can be taken to the dunk tank in the Intake department.
 If you place an animal in a different cage to clean their current cage you will have to clean the substitute cage once the animal is placed back in the original cage.

 When cleaning a cage, if an animal's toy falls from the cage onto the floor, do not put the toy back into the cage without disinfecting it.
-The animal's toys can be cleaned using bleach mixed with water or Accel.
+The animal's toys can be cleaned using bleach/water solution or Accel.
 Be sure to rinse thoroughly.
 Do not use the bleach water used to clean cages on the animal's toys or water bowls.

 Be sure that each animal's cage is securely latched when you close the door.
-In the event an animal gets out of the cage, make every attempt to immediately retrieve them (if safe and appropriate) and place them back in their cage.
+In the event an animal gets out of the cage, make every attempt to immediately retrieve it (if safe and appropriate) and place it back in their cage.
 If you are unable to retrieve the animal, announce to others in the room that there is a loose cat or dog and make sure the door to the room you are working in is closed in order to contain the animal to one area.
 Contact a staff member to help you retrieve the loose animal.
 Intake staff are specially trained to do so.

-2) Socialize Pet Patients
+2) Socialize Pet Patients Saturday & Sunday

 Clinic animals need socialization just like animals elsewhere in the shelter.
-From 1p-7p you can spend time performing this needed task in the clinic:
+In the afternoon you can spend time performing this needed task in the clinic: